intjelic/python-sfml/doc/source/api/window.rst

    A mouse button was pressed or released.

    .. attribute:: pressed

+      Tell whether the button has been pressed.

    .. attribute:: released

+      Tell whether the button has been released.

    .. attribute:: button

       Code of the button that has been presssed of released.
 You'll find the list in :class:`Mouse`.

+   .. attribute:: position

+      Position of the mouse pointer, relative to the left of the owner window.

+      :rtype: :class:`sfml.system.Vector2`

 MouseMoveEvent
 --------------